 “Okay then, soldier.
 But don’t forget to go see the doctor tomorrow morning.”

 On the same night Pace read those lines, he headed valiantly till the restricted area.
 The drones did not notice him, for he followed the instructions faithfully.
-He walked on a seabed of dried bones that cracked and became dust; crossed large vehicles that were riddled with holes, stained with dried blood and destroyed in the worst ways.
+He walked on a seabed of dried bones that cracked and became dust, crossed large vehicles that were riddled with holes and stained with dried blood, destroyed in the worst ways.
 And suddenly a dreadful feeling of guilt overwhelmed his senses.
 He stopped and questioned his deed.
 “Shouldn’t I tell them what I found?
 Shouldn’t I help to cease this hoax, this war that makes no sense at all… will I be able to live in paradise when I have a guilty conscience?”
-He had walked for eight hours and the sun was going to rise soon, he needed to make a quick decision.
+He had walked for eight hours, and the sun was going to rise soon… he needed to decide.
 Thus he continued his way, but promised to himself that he will make the others change their mind.
 He was going to tell the truth.

 Pace Paze had his final answer.
 He knew then that this war would soon be over, and that finally, after so many years of conflict, life would surely look like the paradise described in this notebook.